Lailloken/Lailloken-UI/README.md

 ## Setup

-Once you run 'Lailloken UI.ahk' for the first time, the tool will guide you through a very short first-time-setup.
+Once you run 'Lailloken UI.ahk' for the first time, the tool will guide you through a very short first-time-setup, and you're good to go.